In case of emergencies caused by fire, water, or wind/tornadoes, what steps should state agencies, Alabama Community

 Step 4: Secure the Services of an Architect or Engineer

-An emergency declaration allows owners to secure the services of an Architect or Engineer (design professional) through a
+An emergency declaration allows owners to legally secure the services of an Architect or Engineer (design professional) without a request for qualifications.

 and replace equipment.
 Such services require the issuance of an Agreement Between Owner and Architect (O/A Agreement) for